MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/patcher_intelme.png">
 </kbd>

-When the checkbox is activated, an open file dialog will be prompted, allowing selection of a donor or clean Management Engine (ME) firmware.
+When the switch is activated, an open file dialog will be prompted, allowing selection of a donor or clean Management Engine (ME) firmware.
 This feature proves useful for scenarios such as migrating a ME Region from a faulty UEFI to a donor UEFI.
 Additionally, it can be utilized to write a configured ME Region from a matching clean Apple firmware.

 A repository of clean Apple firmware can be found here on [Github](https://github.com/gdbinit/firmware_vault).
 This repository provides a collection of clean Apple firmware files containing clean and configured ME regions.